 The rate of tuition fees for our Master's and research programmes vary according to what subject you're studying.

-Find out more about Imperial's tuition fees search for the rate for individual programmes on our Tuition fees website.
+Find out more about Imperial's tuition fees, and the rate for individual programmes, on our Tuition fees website.

 How do I pay my tuition fees?